Updated: Aug 16

 There is typically not 1 "right time" for a walk-through unless repairs aren't completed until <48 hrs before closing.

 Typically I recommend 24-48 hrs before closing for only minor revisions, while 5 days prior for major revisions from the home inspection or on new construction on an incomplete home.

-For a more in depth analysis, see my spreadsheet on the subject here.
+For a more in-depth analysis of walk-through timing, see my spreadsheet on the subject here.